89luca89/podman-launcher/README.md

 ## Dependencies

 On the system, the only dependencies needed are the one that `podman` needs.
+Specifically `iptables` and `ip6tables` for the bridge to work (not needed if using host's network namespace).

 For rootless setup to work you need `newuidmap` and `newgidmap` binaries (usually part of the `shadow` package) and correctly set the `/etc/subuid` and `/etc/subgid`